Step 5: Configure Collector

 You will start seeing log data in pganalyze Log Insights within a few minutes.

-We recommend setting up Log-based EXPLAIN as follow-up step, to automatically EXPLAIN slow queries in Postgres.
+We recommend setting up Automated EXPLAIN as a follow-up step, to automatically EXPLAIN slow queries in Postgres.

 Couldn't find what you were looking for or want to talk about something specific?